ProspectEye/ProspectEye-Email-API/README.md

 Apply for partnership
 ---------------------
-If you are all set on the requirements and would like to connect ProspectEye to you Email Marketing Solution, send us an application email on support@prospecteye.com with answers to the following questions:
+If you are all set on the requirements and would like to connect ProspectEye to your Email Marketing Solution, send us an application email on support@prospecteye.com with answers to the following questions:

 - Existing common clients and your number of existing clients